RavenSystem/il2_specs/planes/lagg3s4.fra.md

 2. Recommended mixture control lever positions for various flight modes:
 	- When running the engine at low throttle near the ground, the mixture knob should be in the position of about 50%.
 	- When the engine is running at full throttle near the ground, the mixture knob should be in the 75-80% position.
-	- As you gain altitude, the altitude corrector closes.
-At 8-9 km altitude, the altitude corrector closes to 0%.
+	- As you gain altitude, you will need to adjust the fuel mixture.
+At 8-9 km altitude, the mixture lever should be at 0%.

 3. Recommended positions of the water radiator control handle for various flight modes:
 	- takeoff: open 100%